 |FTL Library Log Level||The log level used by the FTL library.
 Multiple FTL input and output adapter instances share the most verbose level configured in any adapter.|

-acknowledge command or use an instance of the Acknowledge adapter.
-In either case, the field designated to contain the message ID (specified
+command or use an instance of the Acknowledge adapter.
+In either case, a string field

 The TIBCO FTL Acknowledge Adapter's ports are used as follows:

 Control: This input port receives tuples used to acknowledge a given message.
-The Control port is expected to contain one string field, the name of which is specified in the adapter's Message ID Field Name property.
+The Control port is expected to contain one string field named

 AckStatus: This output port emits status, information, and error tuples.
 The Status port has the following schema: